apnadkarni/tcl-cffi/README.md

 ## Changes in 1.0b5

-- Added a *Cookbook* section to documentation to help mapping C declarations to CFFI.
+- Added a *Cookbook* section to documentation to help in mapping C declarations to CFFI.

 - Added the `retval` annotation to return a output parameter as the